SophieBosio/contra/README.md

 Its main contribution, and the reason you might find using Contra to be easier than using QuickCheck or SBV directly, is that Contra has a completely regular ML-style syntax, which is purposefully similar to Haskell's, and you don't need to learn any special syntax to get started.

+This repo includes a file `contra/app/MainPretty.hs` which is a version of Contra that uses Unicode symbols.
+This is prettier, but not supported by all terminals.
+If you do have Unicode support where you plan to run Contra, you can build and install as normal, but use the executable called `contra-pretty` instead of `contra`.

 ## Prerequisites

 You need to have both the SMT solver [Z3](https://github.com/Z3Prover/z3) and the Haskell build tool [Stack](https://docs.haskellstack.org/en/stable/